becamorin20/Group-16/docs/final.md

 #### 9 Coarse Stationary Basis Functions
 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/basis_stationary2.png" width="350"></div>
 **Figure 4**: Image of 9 coarse circular stationary basis functions.
 If the agent is in the region of a particular BF, it returns 1, otherwise 0.
+The radius of each circle is 2.5 unit blocks.

 <br><br>